carrnick/ML-for-NBA-Players-Positions/README.md

 # Predicting an NBA Player's Position
 ## Project Goal
  *The NBA is considered the most "positionless" major sport.
 The game has evolved to the point where 6'8" players could play any position, from guard to center.
-Can we use machine learning to predict an NBA player's position based on their in-game stats?*
+Can machine learning be used to predict an NBA player's position based on their in-game stats?*

 ### Data
 > [NBA Player's Stats since 1950](https://www.kaggle.com/drgilermo/nba-players-stats)